 - Graphic or Web Designer: Technology focused?
-Create something from nothing using nothing more than your creativity and coding knowledge.
+Create something from nothing using no more than your creativity and coding knowledge.

-- Content Curator: Focused alone time to research and collect data to share on blogs, for marketing, websites, etc.
+- Content Curator: A job focused alone time to research and collect data to share on blogs, for marketing and websites.

 - Website Auditor: Love websites?
 Become a website auditor and let people know how they can improve their website and readership.

 - Influencer: Got followers?
 If you have a massive following on social networks, you can use that as a paid advertising platform.